pizzyander/bellabeat_wellness_R/README.md

 ![Capture](https://github.com/pizzyander/bellabeat_wellness_R/assets/141561016/e611285d-1744-4be7-b46c-e43fdca9f9c0)
 Now we are left with 5 relevant columns

-Now we are going to delete all null rows, to our data is as clean as possible.
+Now we are going to delete all null rows, so our data can be as clean as possible.
 ```{R}
 #delete all null rows from the dataframe
 daily_activity <- daily_activity %>%